-Maybe it is time to fix the AI that is throwing random infringement notices at every IP out there for content that is readily available on Netflix and Amazon (to name a few).
+Maybe it is time to fix the AI that is throwing random infringement notices at every IP address (no IP pun intended) out there for content that is readily available on Netflix and Amazon (to name a few).
 Users are being told to take down things they have zero control over (i.e. streaming services).
 In spite of the 2019 reform in the notice and notice regime, notices keep giving away an extortionary feel, hinting at possible settlements for stuff that everyone is already paying for.

 Moreover, these notices give zero possibility to users to respond and provide an immediate good-faith defense.
 The most honest of users are treated like infringers, are told to inform everyone in their household that they may be sued and that they may have to pay up soon, and no-one is given an iota of chance to respond.